-Subsequent to the end of the period, the Company has issued 1,575,565 common shares on exercise of warrants.
+Subsequent to the end of the period, the Company has issued 10,000 common shares on exercise of options.
 The Company has not granted or cancelled any options and has not announced or completed any private placements.
+All outstanding warrants were exercised during the quarter.